Oat and Buckwheat Waffles with Rhubarb Compote

 - 2 tablespoons powdered sugar

-- 2 teaspoons vanilla bean paste (paste is recommended for a stronger, superior flavor and the visible vanilla flecks)
+- 2 teaspoons vanilla bean paste , paste is recommended for a stronger/better flavor but you can substitute vanilla extract or vanilla sugar

 - Follow the instructions on your waffle maker and cook until the waffles are golden brown.
 To maintain their outer crispiness, serve immediately.
 (While the remaining waffles are being cooked you can keep the finished ones, single layer, in the oven at 200 degrees F.)